-Now we all know that software testing is a process of evaluating the functionality of a software application to find any software bugs, it checks whether the developed software meet these specified requirements or not and identifies any defect in the software, in order to produce a quality product.
+Now we all know that software testing is a process of evaluating the functionality of a software application to find any software bugs, it checks whether the developed software meets these specified requirements or not and identifies any defect in the software, in order to produce a quality product.

 Software testing is divided into two major types –

 End-to-End Testing on real iOS, Android Devices & Browsers

 In this article, our focus shall be on functional testing.